Fera13/Backend_Lab-4/README.md

 The admin has an extra privilage of accessing the teachers' page but no one can access the admin's page except the admin.

 ## How to launch the application?

+1. The first step after cloning the github repository is to run the command "npm install" in the terminal.
+This will make sure that all the dependencies and libraries are properly installed.
+2. There is already a database that comes with the cloning but if it doesn't or if it gets deleted for any reason, you can create a databse by using "node init-db.js" in the terminal
+3. To run the server use "npm run runServer" and the server will run and start listening on port 8000
+4. Open "http://localhost:8000/" on your browser and you're ready to go.